BrickBot/binutils-cil/README.md

 For additional details, please refer to the README in the [gcc-cil project](https://github.com/BrickBot/gcc-cil).

+## Note to Package Builders and Maintainers
+To avoid conflicts with tool-prefix names for the “standard” cross-compile toolchain, it is suggested to add “-cil” to the end of the prefix.

+As an example, on Debian/Ubuntu, the standard prefix for h8/300 tools is `h8300-hms-`;
+for these CIL-enabled build tools, it is suggested to make the prefix `h8300-hms-cil-`.

+##

 The remainder of this file is the contents of the original binutils README file